05 Jan Tips on choosing high-quality senior care providers

-Non-medical assistance can include a range of things from companion care to assisting a person with ADLs including bathing, eating and dressing.
-The type of support also ranges from a few hours or a couple of times of week to full-time care, depending on the circumstances.
+Non-medical assistance can include a range of things from companion care to assisting a person with ADLs including bathing, eating, and dressing.
+The type of support also ranges from a few hours or a couple of times a week to full-time care, depending on the circumstances.
 Families may also be seeking a home caregiver for another valued aspect: companionship.

-Take time to assess which senior care options make the most sense for your senior now and over the course of the next 5, 10, or 15 years.
+Take time to assess which senior care options make the most sense for your senior now and throughout the next 5, 10, or 15 years.
 The more reliable the long-term plan, the greater sense of security and peace of mind you can provide.

 - Understand your home care needs: Do they need help with daily functions?
 Someone to make sure they aren’t falling?
-Someone to take them to various appointments and activities?
-Someone to cook, clean, handle medicinal regimes?
+Someone, to take them to various appointments and activities?
+Someone, to cook, clean, and handle medicinal regimes?
 There are various levels of care needed, and you should start from there.

 - Involve all stakeholders: Do you have brothers and sisters, anyone who is going to help?
-Make sure they are part of the decision, have input on what they can contribute (time, money, etc), and use that as part of overall needs assessment.
+Please make sure they are part of the decision, have input on what they can contribute (time, money, etc), and use that as part of the overall needs assessment.

-Once it’s clear that a personal or companion caregiver is what you’re looking for, start by screening applicants over the phone or video conference.
+Once it’s clear that a person or companion caregiver is what you’re looking for, start by screening applicants over the phone or via video conference.
 If things feel like a good fit, introduce the potential provider to your senior loved one.

-Here, all the bases you’ll want to cover when you meet.
+Here, are all the bases you’ll want to cover when you meet.

 Interviewing prospective providers – Initial interview questions